RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 # Setup

 Sliver supports proxy-aware C2 over both HTTP and HTTPS, however since Sliver does not rely upon the SSL/TLS layer for security these protocols are considered somewhat synonymous.
-There are separate commands for the listeners but an implant generated with `--http` may attempt to connect over both HTTP and HTTPS (see "under the hood" for more details.
+There are separate commands for the listeners but an implant generated with `--http` may attempt to connect over both HTTP and HTTPS (see "under the hood" for more details).

 ## Generate the Implant